-Step 2 Then view the deleted files by size, kind, date added, etc. Or type a keyword in the search bar to find the deleted files that you need.
+Step 2.
+View the deleted files by size, kind, date added, etc. Or type a keyword in the search bar to find the deleted files that you need.

-Step 3 Select and drag the deleted files to any place you like.
+Step 3.
+Select and drag the deleted files to any place you like.
 The files will be restored to its original location.
 You can also choose Put Back to restore deleted files Mac.

 If you have emptied Trash or bypass Trash and permanently deleted files via keyboard shortcut (Command-Shift-Delete or Command-Shift-Option-Delete), you cannot find the deleted files on Trash nor easily undo empty Trash.

 To undelete files on Mac, you should download FonePaw Data Recovery (opens new window), which can recover deleted files from Mac computer, external hard drive, SD card, USB drive on Mac.
-Deleted photos, videos, documents (word, excel, pdf, ppt and more), audio, emails, browsing history are recoverable with this Mac files recovery software.

 Download FonePaw Mac Data Recovery (free trial).

-Tip: If you continue to use Mac after the files are deleted, there are chances that the deleted files are covered by new files and cannot be recovered by FonePaw Data Recovery.
-So to increase your chances of recovering deleted files on Mac, do not run other applications except for the data recovery application.
+Tip: If you continue to use Mac after the files are deleted, there are chances that the deleted files are covered by new files and cannot be recovered.
+So, to increase your chances of recovering deleted files on Mac, do not run other applications except for the FonePaw Data Recovery application.